fivetran/dbt_quickbooks/README.md

 #### Enabling Exchange Gain/Loss Entries

 By default, the package does not generate exchange gain/loss entries.
+Enable this feature if both of the following apply to your QuickBooks data:

+- Your business records transactions in multiple currencies.
-If your business uses multi-currency transactions and you have an `ExchangeGainOrLoss` account configured in QuickBooks, you can enable this feature to capture the currency impact when a foreign currency transaction is settled at a different exchange rate than when it was originally recorded.
+- You have an account with a subtype of `ExchangeGainOrLoss` configured in QuickBooks.

+When enabled, the package adds realized gain/loss entries to your general ledger to capture the currency impact when a foreign currency transaction is settled at a different exchange rate than when it was originally recorded.

-Enable this feature by setting the following variable in your `dbt_project.yml`:
+To enable, add the following variable to your `dbt_project.yml`:

 ```yml
 vars: